jellevink/randomnumberproject/README.md

 <a name="solution"></a>
 ### Solution

-This application is designed to allow users to log recently caught pokemon and their attributes (ie movesets) with the intention of using these pokemon to form teams.
+This application is designed to allow users to log in and randomly generate a an exercise and number of reps for when they do not know how best to workout.
+A second implementation is available for when user wish to increase the difficult of the exercises, although currently this is only modifiable through the app; ideally this would be editable by a user.

 Below are entailed a series of user stories for how the app may be used and their level of requirement according to a MoSCoW (Must, Shoud, Could, Would) scale.